SOCIAL ACTION CAMP 2021

 Civil Society members, activists, students, youths and security agents gathered for a camp meeting for intensive lecture sessions and capacity building focused on “Reclaiming the Civic Space: Building Popular Movement for Social Transformation.
-The Camp meeting, which is an annual event of the Social Development Integrated Centre (Social Action), was hugely successful as participants were able to learn, contribute and ask relevant questions.
+The Camp meeting, which is an annual event of the Alone (Alone), was hugely successful as participants were able to learn, contribute and ask relevant questions.
 Resource persons at the camp include professors, Marxists, lawyers, activists, doctors, and comrades from different states in Nigeria.
 Several online posts and live streams were employed to cater for participants who could not physically attend the meeting as the Covid-19 guidelines for gathering was adhered to.

 Addressing attendees during his presentation on day two of the camp meeting, Professor Nna Johnson of the University of Port Harcourt spoke on “The Struggle for Self Determination and Democracy: The deepening crisis of state making and separatist agitations in Nigeria.”
 According to him, though democracy promotes the freedom of individuals and groups to aspire for self-determination, such freedom is constrained.
 These agitations are tantamount to rebellion as it is the national interest of the state to determine when to support a cause as self-determination or rebellion.

 Looking at the role played by women from the pre-colonial days while trying to build movements for social transformation, Comrade Rita Kigbara spoke on “The Role of Women in The Struggle for Social Change in Nigeria.”
 Drawing examples from women who in history, had pulled giant strides during the struggle for social change, she noted that women have and are still playing key roles in recent progressive movements.
 Such movements as #BringBackourGirls, #ArewaMeToo and #ENDSARS, not so long ago, are movements significantly empowered by the feminist coalition.